 Terrence Metz is a founding partner and CEO of Morgan Madison & Company.

-For over twenty years, Terrence has focused on improving group decision making techniques.
-His experience proves that the two most significant and contributing factors of effective group decision-making are:
+For over twenty years, Terrence Metz has focused on improving group decision-making techniques.
+His experience proves that the two most significant factors contributing to effective group decision-making are:

 • Higher quality and evidence-based information assures higher quality decisions, and

-He is passionate about using and teaching the FAST technique to help individuals and teams make more informed decisions.
-In addition to continually updating the FAST curriculum to keep it current and relevant, Terrence had added and enhanced decision-making tools such as PowerBalls and the FAST quantitative SWOT technique (used worldwide by Fortune 500 companies).
+He is passionate about using and teaching professional facilitation to help individuals and teams make more informed decisions.
+Building on JAD, FAST and other facilitation and leadership approach, Terrence continues to advance the MG RUSH Professional Facilitation technique through constant research and experience.
+In addition to continually updating the facilitation curriculum to keep it current and relevant, Terrence had added and enhanced decision-making tools such as PowerBalls and the FAST quantitative SWOT technique (used worldwide by Fortune 500 companies).
 He introduced the concept of Holism to the field of structured facilitation as a method for keeping discussions on target and aligning deliverables throughout an organization.